satra124/emco-base-test/docs/design/gitops_support.md

 ![Screenshot](images/anthos-gui.png)

 Finally, regarding Standard and Privileged Logical Clouds, EMCO will automatically generate `RepoSync` Custom Resources and add them to the cluster subdirectories in the Git repository, associated with the Composite App representation of the respective Logical Cloud.
 This is equivalent to the manual step taken above to configure the cluster to read from a Git repository (which internally generates and Anthos `RootSync` Custom Resource), except here this step is automated by EMCO.
 When Anthos Config Management reads from the Logical Cloud's subdirectory, it will enforce the Logical Cloud's User Permissions defined by the EMCO user.
 Read more about Google Anthos `RootSync` and `RepoSync` at: https://cloud.google.com/anthos-config-management/docs/reference/rootsync-reposync-fields.

+## Local Gitea Server with EMCO

+EMCO by default now comes with a local Gitea Server.
+This Gitea server has a Postgresql Database and a memcached.
+Steps for installation and setup can be found here  https://gitlab.com/project-emco/core/emco-base/-/tree/main/examples/test-gitea/README.md